-The question is: are you full prepared to adapt to what may come…cyber incident, recession, severe weather?
+The question is: are you fully prepared to adapt to what may come…cyber incident, recession, severe weather?

 With unexpected events like a global pandemic, businesses see the need to improve their resilience against digital disruptions.
 That’s because disruption is a certainty — and resilience has a strong ROI.
 Digital resilience helps businesses respond successfully to these kinds of unexpected events.
 Under such circumstances, digital resilience enables you to:

 - Provide uninterrupted customer service.

 This article explains digital resilience, its key elements, how it differs from cyber resilience and its importance.
 We’ll also discuss strategies for organizations to implement digital resilience — and why it’s so challenging to do so.

 What is Digital Resilience?

 Digital resilience is the ability to prevent, respond and quickly recover from events that have the potential to disrupt: